scttnlsn/sql-critic/README.md

   with:
     repo-token: ${{ secrets.GITHUB_TOKEN }}
     data-path: "results.json"

+    # provide this if you'd like analyses based explained query plans
+    # (typically you'd connect to your test database after the test suite runs)
+    db-url: "postgresql://postgres:postgres@localhost:5432/postgres"
 ```

 The results will be posted as a PR comment in the repo utilizing this action.